 Transport - Rail

-The works dealt with the replacement of Platform and Access Route Lighting at Charing Cross Station was carried out on concourses, platforms, escalators and switch rooms and detailed liaison was undertaken with a representative from Network Rail to ensure that there were no restrictions to the operation of their tenant businesses.
+Detailed liaison was undertaken with a representative from Network Rail to ensure that there were no restrictions to the operation of their tenanted businesses.

 A system of existing emergency lighting was retained for all escape routes and other critical areas for the platforms and existing station to permit safe movement and escape from it at times of power outages.

-The new lighting had significantly improved the lighting levels and provided an improved experience for the travelling public and those using the station and its facilities.
+The new lighting had significantly improved the lighting levels and provided a greater experience for the travelling public, and those using the station and its facilities.